wp-plugins/robo-gallery/readme.txt

 When you enable border in gallery settings you will see multiply options for customization of the border.
 One from this options it's border color.
 You can select color using color selector

+= Is it possible to customize load more button caption? =

+Yes, all labels of the front end interface of the gallery is customizable.
+Label of the load more button could be edit in admin section

 = How to change style of the gallery thumbnails border? =

 When you enable border in gallery settings you will see multiply options for customization of the border.
 One of the options it's border style.
 You can select one value from pre-defined list